-On the other hand, a DD-214 can help you apply for private companies that want to support and hire veterans.
+On the other hand, a DD Form 214 can help you apply for private companies that want to support and hire veterans.

 The Department of Veterans Affairs provides numerous benefits to veterans and their families.
-The DD-214 will determine if you are eligible for these benefits based on your manner of discharge.
+The DD Form 214 will determine if you are eligible for these benefits based on your manner of discharge.

-With a DD-214 and an appropriate discharge status, you may be able to receive the following benefits:
+With a DD Form 214 and appropriate discharge status, you may be able to receive the following benefits:

 - Disability Compensation: The VA provides medical benefits and monthly compensation for former military members who developed a disability or illness caused by military service.

 - Burial and Cremation Benefits: The VA pays for burial and funeral expenses for service and non-service-related deaths.
-Claimants must present proof of the veteran’s death, such as a death certificate, published obituary, and receipts from the funeral home or cemetery.
+Claimants must present proof of the veteran’s death, such as a death certificate, published obituary, and funeral home or cemetery receipts.